-Aquihelicascus W. Dong, H. Zhang & Doilom, Fungal Divers (2020).
+Aquihelicascus W. Dong, H. Zhang & Doilom, in Dong et al., Fungal Diversity: 10.1007/s13225-020-00463-5, (2020).

 Saprobic on submerged wood.
 Sexual morph: Pseudostromata scattered, comprising brown to black fungal material growing in cortex of host cells, unil- or multi-loculate, flattened at the basal region, horizontally arranged under the pseudostroma, carbonaceous or coriaceous, visible on the host surface as blackened ostiolar dots.
 Locules immersed, compressed subglobose to lenticular or sometimes triangular, with ostiolate papilla.
 Ostiole central, rounded, periphysate.
 Peridium comprising several layers of thin-walled angular cells, hyaline inwardly and dark at the outside, fusing with the host cells.
 Pseudoparaphyses numerous, cellular, hyaline, indistinctly septate, embedded in a gelatinous matrix.
 Asci 8-spored, bitunicate, clavate, long pedicellate, endoascus uncoiled, apically rounded, with an indistinct or distinct, trapezoidal ocular chamber.
-Ascospores mostly biseriate, sometimes overlapping uniseriate, straight or slightly curved, ellipsoidal to fusiform, with rounded ends, 1-septate, almost symmetrical, constricted at the septum, hyaline, smooth, thin-walled, lacking a mucilaginous sheath or appendage.
-Asexual morph: Undetermined (Adapted from Dong et al., 2020).
+Ascospores mostly biseriate, sometimes overlapping uniseriate, straight or slightly curved, ellipsoidal to fusiform, with rounded ends,uniseptate, almost symmetrical, constricted at the septum, hyaline, smooth, thin-walled, lacking a mucilaginous sheath or appendage.
+Asexual morph: Unknown (adapted from Dong et al. 2020).

 Type species: Aquihelicascus thalassioideus (K.D.
 Hyde & Aptroot) W. Dong & H. Zhang